 Make sure that your child has an alarm clock or knows how to use the alarm on their phone.
 Give them the responsibility of getting themselves up, showered, and ready for the day without you intervening.

-Help them learn about what they may need to eat to start the day right (each person is different and you likely know your child’s fuel better than they do), how much sleep they should be getting (and if they don’t, they still need to go to work/school), how to find the time for laundry, grocery shopping, bill paying, and more.
+Help them learn about what they may need to eat to start the day right (each person is different and you likely know your child’s fuel better than they do), how much sleep they should be getting (and if they don’t, they still need to go to work/school), how to find the time for school work, grocery shopping, bill paying, and more.

 How to Be Confident

 There is a difference between being cocky and being confident, but you also don’t want to be a pushover.
 Being able to stand up for yourself is an important life skill that can go a long way.
-From interactions with peers or strangers, during job interviews or while making important decisions, finding your confidence is incredibly important and it is a skill that your child needs.
+From interactions with peers or strangers, during job interviews, or while making important decisions, finding your confidence is incredibly important, and it is a skill that your child needs.